CPR and AED

-Recommended for: Laypeople, Security Guards, Fitness Trainers and Teachers.
+Recommended for: Laypeople, Security Guards, Yoga instructors, Fitness Trainers and Teachers.

 The CPR and AED Class covers:

-- How to use an Automated External Defibrillator (AED) & special considerations
+- How to Use an Automated External Defibrillator (AED) and Special Considerations

-- Conscious and Unconscious Choking for victims of all ages
+- How to Assist Conscious and Unconscious Choking Victims

 **This class fulfills the CPR requirement for the California Teaching Credential